 - Breech and posterior presentation – Christina uses moxibustion to assist in the turning of babies

-- Women’s heath- painful irregular periods, menopausal issues etc
+- Women’s health- painful irregular periods, menopausal issues etc

 - Chronic pain issues e.g. arthritis, migraines